A photo of a server rack with many servers.

 A screenshot of a photo sharing website with the search result for a query "trees" showing several pictures of birds and trees.

 Example of the Google Photos web interface searching for “trees” in uploaded personal images.
+[Online-only figure.]

 Back-of-the-envelope math reveals the necessary scale of the operation.
 Conservatively assuming 3 megabytes of storage per photo and 2020 upload numbers, we need to process 135 gigabytes of images per second.
-A typical hard disk can write 100 megabytes per second, that is, just storing the images would require writing to at least 1400 disks in parallel.
+A typical hard disk can write 100 megabytes per second, that is, just storing the images would require writing to at least 1,400 disks in parallel.
 For object detection with a deep neural network, we need to resize each image and convert it into a feature vector and then perform a bunch of matrix computations during model inference and write the result back to some data storage.
-Fast object detection models (say YOLOv3) currently have about 20 to 50 milliseconds inference latency per image in recent benchmarks, so we would need at least 2780 parallel processes to keep up running predictions for new incoming images.
-If we ever decided to run an updated model on all photos, a single sequential process would need 2536 years just for model inference on existing photos.
+Fast object detection models (say YOLOv3) currently have about 20 to 50 milliseconds inference latency per image in recent benchmarks, so we would need at least 2,780 parallel processes to keep up running predictions for new incoming images.
+If we ever decided to run an updated model on all photos, a single sequential process would need 2,536 years just for model inference on existing photos.

 Some characteristics of the service will be important for design discussions later.
 The number of pictures uploaded will likely vary by time of day and season and differs significantly between users.
 Short outages and delays are likely not business or safety-critical but reflect poorly on the product.
 When uploading photos, users reasonably expect to see uploaded photos in their library immediately, sorted by date.
 The user would probably also expect that a user-interface element showing the total number of photos is updated immediately after the upload.
 In contrast, users will likely not notice if the search does not work immediately for new images.
-For suggesting filters and tagging friends, different user interface decisions require different response speeds in the background: If users are to accept filter suggestions or confirm friends within an upload dialog, suggestions need to be ready immediately; if filter suggestions can be shown in the app later, friends can be tagged in the background without user involvement, or the app could issue a notification when it suggests filters later.
+For suggesting filters and tagging friends, different user interface decisions require different response speeds in the background: if users are to accept filter suggestions or confirm friends within an upload dialog, suggestions need to be ready immediately; if filter suggestions can be shown in the app later, friends can be tagged in the background without user involvement, or the app could issue a notification when it suggests filters later.
 Reminding users of likely happy memories is scheduled for later times anyway.

 Scaling by Distributing Work

 When facing situations where the capacity of a specific machine is no longer sufficient to serve the computing needs for a specific task, such as the photo hosting service in our running example, we typically have three options: (1) use more efficient algorithms, (2) use faster machines, or (3) use more machines.
 Initially, the first two options can be promising.
 Finding bottlenecks and optimizing implementations can speed up computations substantially, especially if the initial implementation was inefficient.
 Buying faster machines (faster CPUs, more memory, more storage space) can increase capacity without having to change the implementation at all.
-However, performance optimizations will only go so far, and better hardware quickly becomes very expensive and runs into physical limits – long, long before we reach the Google scale of our running example.
+However, performance optimizations will only go so far, and better hardware quickly becomes very expensive and runs into physical limits—long, long before we reach the Google scale of our running example.
 Hence, true scalability is almost always achieved by distributing storage and computations across multiple machines.

 In the context of scalable ML-enabled systems, pretty much every part of the system may be distributed.
 In some cases, we adopt a distributed design simply because the application should be deployed on distributed hardware, such as mobile apps, edge computing, or cyber-physical systems.
 In many others, distribution is driven by scalability needs.
 Scalability needs may be driven by (1) massive amounts of training data (distributed storage, distributed data processing), (2) computationally expensive model training jobs possibly involving specialized hardware (distributed model training), (3) applying model inference to large amounts of data or using model inference while serving many users concurrently (distributed model inference), and (4) collecting and processing large amounts of telemetry data (distributed storage, distributed data processing).
 In our running example, we can see all these reasons in a single system: mobile apps, large amounts of training data, expensive model training jobs, lots of incoming photos in which we want to detect objects, and lots of users producing telemetry data about how they interact with the system, all spread across many ML and non-ML components.

-While distributed systems are beneficial and often unavoidable, they come with significant challenges: Distributed computing is inherently complex.
+While distributed systems are beneficial and often unavoidable, they come with significant challenges: distributed computing is inherently complex.
 It introduces new failure modes, such as dropped or delayed network connections and difficulty finding consensus across multiple machines.
 For example, users of our photo service would be surprised to find that some photos are sometimes missing when they open the app, just because requests were served by a different server that happened to be down when the photos were uploaded.
 Developers of distributed systems need to invest heavily into anticipating failures and designing strategies to handle them, from simply retry mechanisms to redundancy and voting, to transactions, to sophisticated distributed consensus protocols that can provide guarantees even in the face of unlikely network failures.
 Testing and debugging distributed systems is particularly difficult.
 Systems cannot guarantee seemingly simple properties such as that every item is processed exactly once when any part of a distributed system may go down at any time, including before it starts processing an item or before it sends us a confirmation that it has processed an item.
 On the positive side, distributed computing benefits from being able to buy many copies of standard hardware that is cheaper than specialized high-performance hardware.
 Rather than buying faster machines, we scale systems (often nearly linearly) simply by adding more hardware.

-Fortunately, understanding a few important concepts and tradeoffs makes it possible to design and implement distributed systems based on robust abstractions and building blocks.
-The task of an engineer is then primarily that of making appropriate tradeoff and design decisions and choosing what infrastructure to build upon, without having to implement low-level retry mechanisms or consensus protocols.
+Fortunately, understanding a few important concepts and trade-offs makes it possible to design and implement distributed systems based on robust abstractions and building blocks.
+The task of an engineer is then primarily that of making appropriate trade-off and design decisions and choosing what infrastructure to build upon, without having to implement low-level retry mechanisms or consensus protocols.

 Data Storage at Scale

-Data storage infrastructure has a long history and is generally well-understood.
+Data storage infrastructure has a long history and is generally well understood.
 Before we cover mechanics for distribution, let us revisit key abstractions.

 Data Storage Basics